wp-plugins/smart-donations/readme.txt

 = 1.5 =
 * Added currency support for paypal, and added  slider range of values and advance style option to donations. (thx Philippe) = 1.0.2 =
-* Fixing minor bugs with the paypal buttons
+* Fixing minor bugs with the paypal donation buttons
 = 1.0 =
 * Adding an style editor and fixing IE bugs
 = 0.5.1 =
-* Fixing a bug with the slider (thanks Dave!)
+* Fixing a bug with the donation slider (thanks Dave!)
 = 0.5 =
 * Initial release